-Fresh from their successful and well-received performance at Synth Wave Live 2, where they performed the ‘Walking In West Berlin’ EP and their joint cover of ‘Fade To Grey’ which is can be heard on the recently unleashed ELECTRONIC CIRCUS debut long player ‘The Falling Tower’, Katja and Chris chatted about the genesis of ‘Someday’ and its sophisticated magnificence.
+Fresh from their successful and well-received performance at Electrowerkz in London, where they performed the ‘Walking In West Berlin’ EP and their joint cover of ‘Fade To Grey’, Katja and Chris chatted about the genesis of ‘Someday’.

 How did ‘Someday’ come about?